srynprjl/data-science-lab/lab-iii/README.md

 File Processing with Exception Handling
 - Reads numbers from a text file (one number per line)
 - Ignores invalid entries using exception handling
-- Calculates and displays the sum and average of valid numbers **Input**
+- Calculates and displays the sum and average of valid numbers<br />
+**Input**
 ![alt text](../outputs/lab3-2input.png)
 **Output:**